f5devcentral/f5-corkscrew/README.md

 <p>&nbsp;</p>

-The .logs() function returns a log of the extraction process
+The .logs() function returns a log of the extraction process.
+It is recommended to call this to get the logs if any one of the previous functions do not return a value

 <p>&nbsp;</p>